 These documents are typically available 5-6 weeks after the last day of class; you will be notified by email when the documents are available.

-Learn more about the eligibility requirements for the PGWP and the length of the work permit you are eligible to receive by clicking here.
+Learn more about the eligibility requirements for the PGWP and the length of the work permit you are eligible to receive.